accesscode-2-2/Exercises/week_1_user-input_structs_loops_arrays.md

 ### Challenging Exercises:
 #####*Once you have finished all of the above exercises you can try to complete some of the following more challenging exercises.*

+- Write a program that asks the user to type an integer and writes "YOU WIN" if the value is between 56 and 78 (both           included).
+In the other case it writes "YOU LOSE".

 - Write a program that asks the user to type the width and the height of a rectangle and then outputs to the screen the area   and the perimeter of that rectangle.

 - Write a program which accepts five numbers from user input and then outputs how many numbers were read and the minium and    maximum value of all the numbers.